System Preparation for Manufacturing Implementation: General Information

 Replenishment Settings

-To indicate that a stock item is manufactured and must be included in material requirements planning, you specify replenishment settings as follows:
+To indicate that a stock item is manufactured and must be included in inventory planning, you specify replenishment settings as follows:

-• If the Inventory Replenishment feature is disabled, you select the needed replenishment source in the Replenishment Source box of the General tab on the Item Classes (IN201000) for the item class or in the Source box on the Manufacturing tab of the Stock Items (IN202500) form for the item.
+• If the Inventory Replenishment feature is disabled, you select the needed replenishment source in the Source box of the Inventory Planning tab on the Item Classes (IN201000) form for the item class or in the Source box on the Inventory Planning tab of the Stock Items (IN202500) form for the item.

 Settings of Items Involved in Manufacturing